artmetla/DejaView/docs/contributing/build-instructions.md

 ### {#custom-toolchain} Using custom toolchains and CC / CXX / CFLAGS env vars

-When building Perfetto as part of some other build environment it might be necessary to switch off all the built-in toolchain-related path-guessing scripts and manually specify the path of the toolchains.
+When building DejaView as part of some other build environment it might be necessary to switch off all the built-in toolchain-related path-guessing scripts and manually specify the path of the toolchains.